 R&D and Innovation are simply two different things.
 While R&D is the planning and implementation part of a business plan, innovation on the other hand is the execution part of the enterprise’s strategy.
 Although people agree that both of these are two separate parts of the business setup.
 There is very little consensus to prove that both are separate from each other.
 R&D is taken up by the enterprise with the end product of the innovation in mind.
 The end product also determines the success rate of the R&D which would also have an impact the future of the way R&D might function in these sectors.
 The following are the major reasons why R&D may not always end in the correct productive innovation.

 - Competition: Pharmaceutical sector in businesses has seen a tryst with competition in the R&D field as well.
 Many pharmaceutical companies have had an issue with their global counterparts with regard to coming up with the right product as many companies have worked on the same vaccine/medicine.
-This was seen in the recent Covid – 19 vaccine generation where companies like Pfizer, AstraZeneca and Bharat Biotech all were focusing and developing the vaccine to fight the pandemic.
+This was seen in the recent Covid – 19 vaccine generation where companies like Pfizer, AstraZeneca, and Bharat Biotech all were focusing and developing the vaccine to fight the pandemic.

 - Financial Investment: Every enterprise has its own share of funding for R&D. A big company would have a larger fund pool whereas a small company would have a smaller fund pool.
 The amount of R&D that a company can afford is directly dependent on the amount of funding it is able to gather.
 This acts as a guide towards achieving the right end product in the innovation which ultimately determines the success rate of the R&D of that particular business/enterprise.

-R&D and Innovation are that part of an enterprise which needs a good load of funding to prove the worth and determine the success of the research.
+R&D and Innovation are that part of an enterprise that needs a good load of funding to prove the worth and determine the success of the research.
 This is achieved only when there a good administration and allocation of the resources that are put to use in their respective areas.
 Only then will an enterprise succeed in getting the desired output in the research and innovation.